 The problem with this phobia is that I’ve missed out on some really neat experiences.
 I simply can’t snorkel — that mask over my face would make me crazy in seconds.
 The thought of going into a cave makes me want to throw up, and I’ve missed seeing castle dungeons and cathedral crypts.
 I tried to join my husband on a fabulous tour of a coal mine, but turned away in terror when I saw the tiny elevator that would take us down — never mind being in the mine below.

 When I was young, there were a couple of high-profile kidnapping cases where the victim was enclosed in a coffin-sized box and buried, with only a small tube for air.
 Although just a child when I overheard these stories, the very thought made me break out in a cold sweat.
-And, more recently, what about those poor Chilean coal miners?
+And what about trapped coal miners?
 Well, let’s just say I wouldn’t have been down there in the first place.

 I hate these claustrophobic feelings, and I wish I could just ditch the whole mess and get on with things, but it doesn’t work that way.
-Instead, I honour Randy, and any of you who can enter the MRI of Horrors, get through the procedure, and exit it, still sane, as my heroes.
+Instead, I honour Randy, and any of you who can enter the MRI of Horrors and exit it, still sane, as my heroes.

 If I ever need an MRI you won’t have to drag me there kicking and screaming, because it ain’t gonna happen unless this girl’s out cold.